Louisa May Alcott: Women's rights

 After her mother's death, Alcott committed to following her example by actively advocating for women's suffrage.
 In 1877, Alcott helped found the Women's Educational and Industrial Union in Boston.
 She read and admired the Declaration of Sentiments published by the Seneca Falls Convention on women's rights, and became the first woman to register to vote in Concord, Massachusetts in a school board election on March 9, 1879.
 She encouraged other Concord women to vote and was disappointed when few did.
 Alcott became a member of the National Congress of the Women of the United States while attending the Woman's Congress in 1875 and later recounted it in "My Girls".
 She gave speeches advocating women's rights and eventually convinced her publisher Thomas Niles to publish suffragist writings.
 She advocated for dress and diet reform as well as for women to receive college education, sometimes signing her letters with "Yours for reform of all kinds".
 Alcott also signed the "Appeal to Republican Women in Massachusetts", a petition that attempted to secure the vote for women.

 Along with Elizabeth Stoddard, Rebecca Harding Davis, Anne Moncure Crane, and others, Alcott was part of a group of female authors during the Gilded Age who addressed women's issues in a modern and candid manner.
 Their works were, as one newspaper columnist of the period commented, "among the decided 'signs of the times'".
 Alcott also joined Sorosis, where members discussed health and dress reform for women, and she helped found Concord's first temperance society.
 Between 1874 and 1887 many of her works, published in the Woman's Journal, discussed women's suffrage.
 Her essay "Happy Women" in The New York Ledger argued that women did not need to marry.
 She explained her spinsterhood in an interview with Louise Chandler Moulton, saying, "I am more than half-persuaded that I am a man's soul put by some freak of nature into a woman's body.... because I have fallen in love with so many pretty girls and never once the least bit with any man."
 After her death, Alcott was memorialized during a suffragist meeting in Cincinnati, Ohio.

 Legacy

 Alcott homes

 The Alcotts' Concord home, Orchard House, where the family lived for 25 years and where Little Women was written, is open to the public and pays homage to the Alcotts' by focusing on public education and historic preservation.
 The Louisa May Alcott Memorial Association, which was founded in 1911 and runs the museum, allows tourists to walk through the house and learn about Louisa May Alcott.
 The Alcotts' earlier home in Concord, Hillside, is open as part of the Minute Man National Historic Park.
 Her Boston home is featured on the Boston Women's Heritage Trail.
+Fruitlands, where Alcott and her family lived when she was a child, is a museum in Harvard, Massachusetts, which also includes a Shaker building, a Gallery, and a Native American museum on the site.